g000sha256/sonatype-maven-central/README.md

-# Sonatype Maven Central upload plugin
+# Sonatype Maven Central publish plugin

 This plugin simplifies the process of publishing your artifacts to [Sonatype Maven Central](https://central.sonatype.org/register/central-portal).
 It uses the standard plugins such as